paulh002/radioberry_driver/README.md

 Don't use this version, only incase of issues with 384 Khz on a raspberry pi4

-This version can switch between polling and irq based data stream, by adding dtparam=enabe-irq=1 The polling method will increase the load on the CPU one core will run at 100% Irq method is prefered for normal operation
+This version can switch between polling and irq based data stream, by adding dtparam=enabe-irq=1 The polling method will increase the load on the CPU one core will run at 100%
+Irq method is prefered for normal operation.

 ## Radioberry Device Driver
 This device driver is a special for the RPI-4.